 Challenge Societal Norms

 Be critical of societal norms and beauty standards.
-Question the messages that you receive from the media and from the people around you.
+This leads to question the messages that you receive from the media and from the people around you.
 Recognize that beauty is subjective and that there is no one "right" way to be.

 - Support diversity: Promote inclusivity and acceptance in your community.